ChristianPanov/lwlog/README.md

 _No matter what you do or say, there will always be people who hold a different view.
 It might always happen that you were in the wrong or that you could have done better.
 Anyone could take away the joy of your creation.
 However, no one can take away the hours you've spent crafting it, no one can take away the hours you've spent studying and learning in the process, no one can take away the times when you've felt the pride-inducing adrenaline rush when you faced a challenge that was out of your league, were stubborn enough not to give up, and actually did it.
 No one can take away any of that, any of the things that should make you proud.
 That's what real craftsmanship is - taking pride in what you do with all your heart and being too stubborn to give up on the currently impossible, it is an act of self expression that transcends simple interest and mindless action._

 # Design Highlights
-- **Code Base:** The code is crafted with clarity, elegance, and readability in mind, hoping it is structured enough to prove relatively easy for developers to understand, modify, extend, and learn from.
+- **Zero Allocation Log Call:** ***lwlog*** eliminates dynamic memory allocations during log calls by using a pre-allocated static buffer for string formatting.
+This improves performance by avoiding frequent heap allocations and reducing memory fragmentation—especially important for high-frequency logging in resource-constrained or real-time environments.
 - **Performance:** ***lwlog*** offers very fast logging capabilities, both in synchronous and asynchronous modes, ensuring minimal impact on your application’s performance.
 - **Extensibility:** Adding new types of sinks and loggers is straightforward, providing flexibility to adapt the library to your specific needs.
 [Check out how to create your own sink for a practical example](https://github.com/ChristianPanov/lwlog#creating-your-own-sink)
 - **Configurability:** ***lwlog*** uses [policy classes](https://github.com/ChristianPanov/lwlog#logger-policies) which you can just plug in based on your needs.
 - **Ease of Use:** ***lwlog*** tries to follow a philosophy of intuitiveness.
 As the author, I am biased, so I can only hope the API is as intuitive as I see it in my eyes.
 Convenient easy-to-use predefined types([convenience aliases](https://github.com/ChristianPanov/lwlog#convenience-logger-aliases)) are made for simplicity without too much configuration.
 Most of the time, you will be just fine with using the predefined types.
+- **Code Base:** The code is crafted with clarity, elegance, and readability in mind, hoping it is structured enough to prove relatively easy for developers to understand, modify, extend, and learn from.
 # Features
 - Written in modern C++17
 - Very fast synchronous and asynchronous logging
-- Forward(default, linear) and [deferred(non-linear)](https://github.com/ChristianPanov/lwlog#deferred-logging) logging mechanisms
 - Verbosity levels
 - Various log sinks
 	- Console (stdout, stderr)